top of page

 JttS pag

-Ruth is a Certified Instructor for the Journal to the Self® Workshop -- a 12-hour course, spaced over six weeks, that teaches you how to use guided writing for personal growth, problem-solving, self-care, and creative expression.
+Ruth Czirr is a Certified Instructor for the Journal to the Self® Workshop -- a 14-hour course, spaced over seven weeks, that teaches you how to use guided writing for problem-solving, self-care, personal growth, and creative expression.

 P

-eople as young as middle school and into their 90s have enjoyed this experience.
+eople as young as teens and into their 90s have enjoyed this experience.
 During each Zoom you will write (or type, or braille - whatever works for you).
-But you don't need to "be a writer" - we use writing as a tool for work you are actively doing in the session.
+You don't need to "be a writer" - we use writing as a tool for the exploration you are actively doing in the session.

 Whatever you write is private - for your eyes only.
-You can ask questions, share tips, comment on your experience, r read something that has come out of your pen.
+You can ask questions, share tips, comment on your experience, or read something that has come out of your pen.
 But talking at all is an invitation, not an expectation.
-Most of each hour is your appointment to relax, focus, and reflect on what you're discovering and unpacking.
+Most of each meetup is your appointment to relax, focus, and reflect on what you're discovering and unpacking.

 The workshop is about paying attention, trying out new perspectives, mining your memories, exploring many facets of your life - discovering what you didn't know you knew.
 You'll be surprised by what you're capable of as you write in your own comfortable space, following the prompts.
 The time goes quickly, and people often leave a session feeling relieved, energized, or less stressed.